 Small Transactions

-For small transactions, the costs associated with issuing an LC or SBLC may outweigh the benefits.
-In such a case, other payment methods may be more cost-effective and efficient.
+The costs associated with issuing an LC or SBLC may outweigh the benefits for small transactions.
+Other payment methods may be more cost-effective and efficient in such a case.

 The fees and administrative requirements of an LC or SBLC can be burdensome for small deals, making more straightforward payment methods more attractive.
 Also, the costs involved, including those charged by the buyers and commercial banks, can be significant, making these financial instruments less suitable for low-value transactions.